todhuff/weid/README.md

 Python 2.x, python-configobj, fonts-droid, other stuff.

 ## Overview
-Coeptum is a relatively simple program to display IP cameras.
+Weid is a relatively simple program to display IP cameras.
 It was written to run on a Raspberry Pi driving an HDMI monitor.

 I couldn't find anything to do what I wanted, so I wrote it myself.